Assessing the Distributional Fidelity of Synthetic Chest X-rays using the Embedded Characteristic Score: Introduction

-We propose the embedded characteristic score (ECS) as a complementary metric that gauges the distributional match between the learned and target distributions.
-The ECS consists of two main components---feature embeddings and characteristic function transforms---and is thus straightforward to implement and apply.
-Representing objects via feature embeddings in Euclidean space is a compelling idea that has found enormous success in the kernel testing literature and beyond \citep{gretton2012kernel, li2017mmd}.
-There are powerful pretrained neural network models that offer informative embedding maps for complex objects ranging from images to graphs.
-Once the embedding is computed, the characteristic function of each feature is then estimated at a designated point near the origin and used to compare the embeddings of synthetic and real images.
-The behavior of the characteristic function near the origin is closely related to the moments and tails of the corresponding distribution.
-We explore these connections in Section \ref{sec:meth}.
+We propose the embedded characteristic score (ECS) as a complementary approach that gauges the distributional match between patient and synthetic CXR images.
+Rather than assessing visual realism, ECS aims to capture discrepancies in higher moments and tails that standard evaluation metrics based on normality assumptions may overlook.
+The ECS consists of two main components: feature embeddings of the raw images, and characteristic function transforms of these features.
+ECS allows the choice of feature embedding to be specified by the practitioner, enabling evaluation to be aligned with the scientific or clinical context of interest.
+Once the feature embedding is computed, the characteristic function of each feature is then estimated at designated points near the origin and used to compare the synthetic and patient images.
+We focus on characteristic functions near the origin because they are known to capture tail and moment information while remaining stable to estimate, even under heavy-tailed data.
+We also provide a simple resampling-based calibration procedure that helps practitioners interpret the magnitude of ECS in a principled way.